 Q: Can I have two MTF account with different brokers?

-Q: Can I get the benefit of the corporate actions like dividend, bonus etc. for the shares held in the MTF account?
+Q: Can I get the benefit of the corporate actions like dividend, bonus, etc. for the shares held in the MTF account?

 A: Yes, the benefit of the corporate actions will be credited to your account.

 Q: What if my stocks bought under Margin Trading Facility get appreciated?
-Will I get additional margin on it?
+Will I get an additional margin on it?

 How to use the Trading system for Margin Trading Facility (MTF) through NEST /Infini Trading Solutions (ITS)

-Q. How do i mark certain trades for MTF ?
+Q. How do I mark certain trades for MTF ?

-Q. Can i use the funds lying in the Equity segment for MTF and vice versa ?
+Q. Can I use the funds lying in the Equity segment for MTF and vice versa?

 A: No you cannot.
-In the trading system the risk management is separate for Equity and MTF segment.
+In the trading system, the risk management is separate for Equity and MTF segment.
 This means that any funds lying in the equity segment cannot be used to take exposure in the MTF segment and vice versa.
-If you want to utilise the funds in equity segment to MTF segment then please send an email to email@example.com and we will move the funds from equity to MTF and vice versa.
-Please allow 30 minutes after sending email to our support desk to transfer the funds.
+If you want to utilize the funds in equity segment to MTF segment then please send an email to firstname.lastname@example.org and we will move the funds from equity to MTF and vice versa.
+Please allow 30 minutes after sending an email to our support desk to transfer the funds.

 A: This can be better explained with an illustration.
 For example lets say you have the following:

 a.
 MTF cash collateral - Rs.
 50,000